MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entities/msdyn_autonomouscasecreationrule.md

   - developer
 ---

-# Autonomous case creation and enrichment rules (msdyn_autonomouscasecreationrule) table/entity reference
+# Autonomous case creation and update rules (msdyn_autonomouscasecreationrule) table/entity reference

-Autonomous case creation and enrichment rules
+Autonomous case creation and update rules

 ## Messages

-The following table lists the messages for the Autonomous case creation and enrichment rules (msdyn_autonomouscasecreationrule) table.
+The following table lists the messages for the Autonomous case creation and update rules (msdyn_autonomouscasecreationrule) table.
 Messages represent operations that can be performed on the table.
 They may also be events.

 | Name <br />Is Event? |Web API Operation |SDK for .NET |